Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.3.1.2 The performance evaluation includes social performance criteria, such as ability to recruit target clients, quality of data collection, quality of non-financial services provided, and client retention.

-Detail 5.C.3.1.1: Advanced CP indicators
+Detail 5.C.3.1.1 is Advanced CP indicator

 In order to signal the importance of the Code of conduct, social goals, and client protection, employees (and agents who are directly contracted by the provider) should be evaluated and incentivized on social performance criteria.
 Incentives, in particular, can have a powerful impact on performance and send a strong message about the importance of what is being incentivized.